alexandrubb23/blogging-platform/README.md

 -   Admins can review and approve posts.
 -   Admin can edit or delete post(s)
 -   Admins can add external resources for some certain users..
+-   And more...

 ### Organise views

-I would love to have more time in order to organize a bit better views: layouts; components; etc.
+I would love to have more time in order to organize a bit better the views: layouts; components; etc.

 ## In a Real World scenario